sensein/brainkbdocs/docs/deployment_braikbservices.md

 - Navigate to `query_service` directory.
 - Run either `docker-compose-dev.yml` or `docker-compose-prod.yml` depending on your environment, issuing `docker compose up` command.
 	- **Important:** You need to create an environment file (e.g., `.env.development`) and update it with the following information.
-	- Update the common configuration details.
+	- Update the common configuration details (or see {ref}`content:references:sampleenvlabelsqueryservice`).
 	- GRAPHDATABASE_USERNAME: Username for the graph database, i.e., `GraphDB` in our case.
 	- GRAPHDATABASE_PASSWORD: GraphDB password.
 	- GRAPHDATABASE_HOSTNAME: Hostname for the graph database.
 Default is `http://localhost`.